chuankepang/chuanke_academic.github.io/_pages/includes/pub.md

 <i>International Conference on Space and Vehicle Control (ICSCACC) 2022</i><br>
 <b>Chuanke Pang</b>, and Rui Zhong<br>
 <div style="text-align: justify">
-In the context of the project "Development of Adaptive Control and Operating Modules for Precision Manipulation", we propose a ROS-based robot system for simulated on-orbit assembly.
+We propose a ROS-based robot system for simulated on-orbit assembly, in the context of the project "Development of Adaptive Control and Operating Modules for Precision Manipulation".
 </div>
 </div>